nicholasmfraser/rbiorxiv/Readme.md

 biorxiv_content(doi = "10.1101/833400")
 ```

-The bioRxiv API currently also allows querying of details of medRxiv
+The bioRxiv API also allows querying of details of
-preprints, by supplying a “server” parameter.
-This can be specified as
+[medRxiv](https://www.medrxiv.org/) preprints, by supplying a “server”
-follows:
+parameter.
+This can be specified as follows:

 ``` r
 # Get details of medRxiv preprints deposited between 2020-01-01 and 2020-01-02